 You depend on your refrigerator to work as intended to preserve perishable foods, keep beverages refreshingly chilled, and to freeze meats, vegetables, or frozen treats for future use.
 But if your refrigerator seems to be “running” all the time, then the appliance is working too hard.
-While having a refrigerator that works overtime might give the impression the appliance is especially robust, it’s actually an indication that something is wrong with the unit.
+While having a refrigerator that works overtime might give the impression the appliance is especially robust, it’s actually an indication that something could be wrong with your refrigerator parts.

 That sound of a refrigerator “running” is the sound of the unit’s compressor turning on, combined with the whirring of the evaporator and condenser fan blades.
 Understanding how the compressor and refrigerant system functions is the first step in successfully troubleshooting why your refrigerator runs constantly.